grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

     and join them.
 -   Define a general map theme.
 -   Create a univariate thematic map ("choropleth") showing the average income.
-This largely draws from [the previous blog post](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only) and involves techniques for custom color classes and advanced aesthetics.
+This largely draws from [the late 2016 blog post](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only) and involves techniques for custom color classes and advanced aesthetics. *People who just want an update regarding `sf` and how it interacts with `ggplot2` can just read this section*.
 -   Create a bivariate thematic map (also a "choropleth") showing average income and income (in-)equality at the same time.
+In this process, an unconvential legend is created and added to the plot, and annotations explaining different spatial patterns are added as well.

 Let's go!